 6. Pinning a Note

-Another favourite new feature!
+Another favorite new feature!
 We won’t need to scroll down from afar just to be able to edit or check out personal notes.
 I have already utilized this feature as soon as I was made aware of it.

 7. Flight Update on Spotlight

-Another favourite of mine!
+Another favorite of mine!
 I can’t wait to utilize this feature in early December on the arrival of my love.
 I’d be updated on his airplane’s whereabouts, so I’d be able to estimate his arrival time, without having to wait too long or make him wait upon his arrival.

 8. Take Live Photos During a Facetime Call

 Much like the Facebook Messenger feature when making video calls, this might’ve been a popular wish of Facetime users.